psu13/mutable-hakyll/draft/qm-two-ways.md

 the end of the 19th century various observations were made about the behavior of atomic systems that could not be explained by the physics of the time.
 These include:

+1. The black body radiation problem and $\hbar$.

-1. The appearance of spectral lines that discrete frequencies in the spectrum of an atom.
+1. The appearance of spectral lines at discrete frequencies in the spectrum of an atom.

 2. The interference patterns in the two slit experiment.